 A full-time undergraduate student is enrolled in 12-20 credits per quarter in any combination of programs, courses, contracts, or internships.
 (Full-time students are not limited to those students enrolled in the full-time curriculum.)

 A full-time graduate student is enrolled in 10-16 credits per quarter.

 Higher Education Coordinating Board (HECB) (See Washington Student Achievement Council (WSAC))

 Integrated Postsecondary Education Data System (IPEDS)

 A system of surveys to gather information from all institutions and educational organizations whose primary purpose is to provide post secondary education.
 Data includes information about enrollments, program completions, faculty, staff, and finances.
 The surveys are administered by the National Center for Educational Statistics.

 Evergreen's grading system consists of a narrative evaluation of a student's academic work at the end of each quarter.
 Faculty members write evaluations of each student's work and progress (see Faculty Evaluation of Student Achievement), and each student writes a self-evaluation (see Student Self-Evaluation).
 These become official documents, making up the permanent transcript.
 Students also write evaluations of faculty members, which become part of the faculty member's official portfolio (see Student Evaluation of Faculty).
-The Student Summative Self-Evaluation is a final evaluation written by a senior that provides a summary and overview of his or her undergraduate educational experience.

 A part-time undergraduate student is enrolled in less than 12 credits per quarter, in any combination of programs, courses, contracts, or internships.
 Part-time students are not limited to those students enrolled in Evening/Weekend Studies offerings.